shepheb1/shepheb1.github.io/ordinal.md

 layout: page
 ---

 Here are some general areas of research and papers for methods with ordinal or rank data.
-This work has involved many students and colleagues.
+This work has involved many fabulous students and colleagues.

 ## Covariate-adjusted Spearman rank correlation and rank ICC